 Follow the NESST approach to reversing insulin resistance:

-- Nutrition—Enjoy a diet that is low in sugar and white carbohydrates (e.g. white bread, white rice, pasta, pastries, and cereals), and high in vegetables, proteins, healthy fats, and fibre.
+- Nutrition—Enjoy a diet that is low in sugar and simple carbohydrates (e.g. bread, white rice, pasta, pastries, and cereals), and high in vegetables, proteins, anti-inflammatory fats, and fibre.

 - Exercise—Exercise (especially cardiovascular exercise) has the ability to improve your body’s response to carbohydrates and insulin.
-In cases of insulin resistance, exercise five to six times per week is recommended.
+In cases of insulin resistance, exercising at least 150 minutes per week is recommended.

 - Stress reduction—Address stress, because high cortisol levels impact insulin response to carbohydrates and make it much harder to reverse insulin resistance or impaired glucose tolerance.